In This Guide

 It would be hard for your managers to answer Yes to that question for lots of employees, whereas with traditional ratings, HR professionals frequently complain of too many people getting the highest ratings.

 The key thing to take away from this is that there is no right or wrong answer when it comes to ratings, each organisation’s needs and situation are different.
 That’s why we’ve made the Viewpoints functionality in our Clear Review software flexible so that you can use ratings, targeted questions, or a combination of both.
-And if you don’t need to measure performance at all, you can simply switch the Viewpoints module off.
+And you can use your own terminology, so instead of Viewpoints you could call it a Review, PDR, Talent Review, Performance Snapshot, etc. And if you don’t need to measure performance at all, you can simply switch the Viewpoints module off.

 How do you manage pay decisions with Continuous Performance Management?